 Girls: Khaki style pants or dress pants (no jeans – including blue, gray, stone washed or

-Leggings are not considered pants and should be worn under skirts that are at least knee
+are raised.
+Leggings are not considered pants and should be worn under skirts that are at least knee length.
+Only ear

 All students: No slogans or pictures on clothing.
 College or school names, store brands,

 Christian or homes school related shirts/sweatshirts ARE acceptable.
 Goth attire is NOT